 A judgment, in legal terms, refers to the final decision or order given by a court in response to a lawsuit.
-This crucial decree often involves the issuance of a "money judgment", where a party, the judgment debtor, is ordered to pay a specific sum to another, the judgment creditor.
+This crucial decree often involves the issuance of a "money judgment," where a party, the judgment debtor, is ordered to pay a specific sum to another, the judgment creditor.
 But how do these judgments come about, and what types are there in the court system?
 Whether you're looking to buy or sell your debt portfolio, understanding the various types of judgments is essential for navigating the legal landscape effectively.

 Judgments come in various forms, each with its unique characteristics.
 A "default judgment," for instance, may be granted if a party fails to respond to a lawsuit, while a "consent judgment" results from a negotiated settlement between disputing parties.